 \section{Introduction}

-Multimodal instruction following (MIF)~\cite{Ding_2025_ICCV,multiinstruct} has emerged as a foundational capability for multimodal large language models (MLLMs)~\cite{qwen2.5vl,gpt4,chen2024internvl}, enabling the execution of complex user commands by integrating information across different modalities.
-MIF is pivotal for real-world deployments, such as multi-turn dialogues~\cite{dialogue}, graphical user interface navigation~\cite{gui} and embodied robotic control~\cite{robot}.
-Compared to conventional instruction following in large language models~\cite{Ding_2025_ICCV}, MIF introduces the unique challenge of modality following—the ability to selectively use specific modalities strictly as instructed~\cite{guo2025aligned, leng2024curse}.
-Despite its significance, the internal decision-making process underlying this selective utilization remains a ``black box'', forming a major obstacle to diagnosing model failures and ensuring behavioral reliability~\cite{dang2024explainable,leng2024curse}.
+Multimodal instruction following (MIF)~\cite{bitton2023visit,Ding_2025_ICCV,multiinstruct} has become a foundational capability for multimodal large language models (MLLMs)~\cite{gpt4,qwen2.5vl,chen2024internvl}, enabling them to integrate information across different modalities to execute complex user directives.
+MIF is pivotal for real-world deployments, such as multi-turn dialogues~\cite{dialogue}, graphical user interface navigation~\cite{gui}, and embodied robotic control~\cite{robot}, where models are required to reliably follow user intent across heterogeneous modalities.
+Compared to conventional instruction following in large language models, which primarily focuses on complying with output-format constraints~\cite{bitton2023visit,Ding_2025_ICCV,qian2024mia}, MIF introduces an additional challenge: MLLMs are required to strictly use the modality evidence specified by the user instruction~\cite{guo2025aligned,leng2024curse}, especially when different modalities provide conflicting information.
+Despite its significance, the internal decision-making process underlying this selective utilization remains a ``black box'', forming a major obstacle to diagnosing model failures and ensuring behavioral reliability.